 - If you build a website with caching activated you will not see the updates you have made.
 You could see the cached version of the page.

 - And if you published a page and then go back to make more updates to it like CSS styles.
 Again you might see the cache version.

-- So yo run the risk of seeing old things you have already changed.
+- So you run the risk of seeing old things you have already changed.

 - Or you make an update, forget to clear the cache, review the page - everything looks fine and then the next time cache clears the page is not how you expected it to be.
-You scratch you head and go "how did that happen?
-I'm sure i checked it" That's most likely a caching problem.
+You scratch your head and go "how did that happen?
+I'm sure I checked it" That's most likely a caching problem.

-To prevent files being cached during development, we recommend you to disable caching plugins and tools and completely clear the cache memory.
+To prevent files from being cached during development, we recommend you disable caching plugins and tools and completely clear the cache memory.

 How to do it:

 - Important: Divi Theme setup.
 Before you build new pages with Divi theme first do this.
 Steps 1-4 in the screenshot below 4 Divi Theme settings you must change before building pages - Then come back and do the rest.
 You can download the screenshot if it is too small to view in your browser.

 - Browser caching for desktop, tablet or mobile devices (web visitor or your own browser).
 How to clear your browser cache or load the page in a Private or Incognito tab.
 Or use a cache buster plugin for your browser.

 - Plugin caching (a plugin like wp-rocket, fastest cache, w3Cache etc).
 Deactivate the plugin or find the relevant setting.